Skip to main content Skip to footer

 Reuse Your Household Items

 We all have household items that we tend to forget about, but repurposing them is a fun and inventive way to design a spine-chilling atmosphere.
 Fill glasses or jars with water and red or bright green food coloring.
-Add gummy worms or old golf clubs as eyes to make them look like intoxicating witch’s brew.
+Add gummy worms or old golf balls as eyes to make them look like intoxicating witch’s brew.

 Use old pillowcases, illustrate a tombstone image and stretch them over cardboard or chairs to transform your front yard into a graveyard.
 The possibilities are endless!